GerritCodeReview/k8s-gerrit/Documentation/operator.md

     Since the container port for SSH is fixed, this will be set automatically.
     If no SSH port is configured in the service, the SSHD is disabled.

+## Feature toggles

+This section is dedicated to explain what are the feature toggles and how to set each one of them.

+### Multisite

+The introduction of this toggle allows the provision of Gerrit multisite.
+It is defined by an environment variable called `MULTI_SITE`, set to `false` by default to preserve the existing behavior and ensuring backward compatibility.

+It can be configured either by:

+#### With helm charts

+The environment variable `MULTI_SITE` is set by the helm chart property `multisite.enabled`.

+#### Without helm charts

+The environment variable `MULTI_SITE` is set in the Operator K8s Deployment Resource.